neu-se/CS4530-Spring-2023/Assignments/project-grading.md

 Each project will be graded by the team's assigned TA mentor and the instructor.
 For most of the submission components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
 Rubric for remaining components will be provided by individual instructors.
 In practice, when grading projects we will usually assign numeric grades and provide partial credit, using these rubrics as guidelines for those two extremes.

 ### Adjustments in project scope
 We are hopeful that all teams will deliver (all essential and development) features proposed in the revised project plan.
 However, it is possible that there might be some minor deviations from the origional plan - in the five-week implementation period, there are sure to be some teams that encounter unexpected technical hurdles.
-As described in greater detail in the rubrics below, teams that have regular communication with their TA regarding their project status may have the opprtunity to request variances to their project scope.
+As described in greater detail in the rubrics below, teams that have regular communication with their TA regarding their project status may have the opportunity to request variances to their project scope.

 In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the marks from a student.
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each student's self-reflection, and through each team's (or student's) peer evaluations during and/or at the end of the project.
 We will make regular efforts to collect and distribute this feedback throughout the project.
 Our ultimate goal is for all students to participate and receive full marks.